 Clickjacking protection is critical in today’s digital landscape.
 Clickjacking is a deceptive technique utilized by attackers to trick users into executing unintended actions on websites.
 This type of attack can result in unauthorized transactions, data breaches, and a significant loss of user trust.
-In this article, we will discuss what clickjacking is, the threats it poses to web security, and the best practices for implementing effective clickjacking protection.
+In this article, we will discuss what clickjacking is, the threats it poses to web security, and the best practices for implementing effective defensive measures.

 What is Clickjacking?